dauden1184/RaspiNukiBridge/README.md

    *                                                                  *
    ********************************************************************
    ```
-4. Copy the access token for a following step.
+4. Copy the `Access Token` for a following step.

    In case you missed it, restart the service and check again.

-## Nuki Addon
+5. Before moving on, restart the addon (first run is less stable)

-1. Restart the addon (first run is less stable)
+# Nuki Addon
-2. Install either
+1. Install either
    1. [Official Home Assistant Nuki integration](https://www.home-assistant.io/integrations/nuki/)
    2. [hass_nuki_ng](https://github.com/kvj/hass_nuki_ng)
-3. Configure the Nuki Addon:
+2. Configure the Nuki Addon:
    1. Paste your token from the log above
    2. Address is `127.0.0.1`